-If you’re claiming for 2022 you can submit a claim before, during or after that school year.
-You can submit a claim for 2022 between 3 October 2021 and 1 March 2023.
+If you’re claiming for 2023 you can submit a claim before, during or after that school year.
+You need to submit a claim for 2023 by 1 March 2024.

 Download and complete the Assistance for Isolated Children (AIC) Claim form.
 Then submit it online.

 If you can't submit it online you can print and complete a claim form.
 Submit it and any supporting documents either: